RezixDev/vision-detection/README.md

 I guess this is the most simple example to showacase the use of SAM.

+Before (like 6-10 Years ago) when someone wanted to replace an Object on an Image or remove someone from an Photo, the Knowledge how Lasso Tool or Magic Wand worked was needed.
+Today it's not the case anymore!
+With Tools like GenAI and Smart Object Detection some problems don't exist anymore.

 For the presentation we can use GUI Tools like:

 ComfyUI